soumilvavikar/federated-subscriptions/accounts/README.md

 npm run db:generate
 ```

+### Trouble with Prisma?

+If you're struggling to set up the Prisma database, you can switch to our JSON file setup instead.
+Jump to the `resolvers.js` file.

+Search for references to `dataSources.db` and swap them out for `dataSources.accountsAPI`.
+The same methods exist on this alternate class, but you'll be able to use a JSON file containing accounts data instead of the database.

 ### Launching Sandbox

 When you run `npm start` the server will begin running on port 4002.
 Open up [http://localhost:4002](http://localhost:4002) to access Sandbox.
 Sandbox is an environment where we can write and execute GraphQL operations.